A compact to open rounded shrub to small tree, growing potentially to 7 metres tall. The new growth is very hairy.

-Leaves to 12 cm long and only 0.2 cm in diameter, with a mucro to 2 mm long, and overall tubular (terete / needle-leaf), dark to mid green.
+Leaves to 12 cm long and only 0.2 cm in diameter, with a mucro to 0.2 cm long, and overall tubular (terete / needle-leaf), dark to mid green.
 The leaves are not particularly prickly but are clustered heavily on the stems.

 In this species, the inflorescences occur as loose clusters on the previous season’s stems, with up to 12 flowers per cluster, to 20 mm long by 40 mm wide, cream-white in colour, primarily from September to November.

 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as ‘tepals’ of which there are 4.
 In this species, the carpels are to 20 mm long, white-cream in colour.
 The perianths are also white-cream.
 The follicles are dark brown, almost round, to 55 mm long, and to 40 mm wide, covered in warty protuberances and not strongly beaked.
 Seeds have one wing.

 A rare plant in the wild but it has a history of being sold and cultivated with much success.
 It is reported by Wrigley and Fagg (see resources) to be one of the most- hardy needle-leaf hakeas to grow.
 It prefers a well-draining sandy soil but may tolerate heavier soils.
 Can be pruned and kept low and dense.
 Creates dense bird habitat and foraging opportunities.
 Flowers are bird and butterfly attracting.